-In "Special Services" on its portal website, China Customs provides and keeps updating "management of foreign suppliers of imported wastes", "health and quarantine examination and approval of entry-exit special articles", "online processing platform for customs administrative examination and approval", "Internet + Customs", "overseas customs clearance guidelines" and other information services.
+In "Download Center" column of GACC website, forms and documents of customs nationwide required for customs clearance are posted.
+(Links 1.17) In "Special Services" on its portal website, China Customs provides and keeps updating "management of foreign suppliers of imported wastes", "health and quarantine examination and approval of entry-exit special articles", "online processing platform for customs administrative examination and approval", "Internet + Customs", "overseas customs clearance guidelines" and other information services.
 (Link 1.18)